HectorRicardo/simple-music-app/README.md

 To understand the Android music app architecture, we first need to explicitly list out the expectations that a decent Android music-playing app must fulfill:

-  - **Expectation 1**: The app's music player should be able to be controlled not only from the app's UI itself, but also from other places, such as:
+  - **Expectation 1**: The app's music player should be controllable not only from the app's UI itself, but also from other places, such as:
       - the device's/peripherals' external hardware media buttons
       - the notification bar/lock screen (your app should provide a notification for the player)
       - Google Assistant
-      - other devices/apps (see Expectation 2)
+      - other devices/apps (see Expectation 2).
   - **Expectation 2**: The app's player should be discoverable to companion devices, such as Android Auto and Wear OS.
 Depending on your use case, your app's player might also need to be discoverable by other apps.